Meet Stuart Ferreyra

 And me?
 Well, I spend a lot of time running the studio, color grading and onlining projects for Timecode Multimedia.
 I am also involved in the development of digital content for the company and also work as a contract colorist and online editor in Southern California and South America.

-You can find Stuart Ferreyra hosting in Creative COW's RED Camera, and Maxx Digital Forums.
+You can find Stuart Ferreyra hosting in Creative COW's and RED Camera Forum.